teaminkling/refresh-21/content/blog/jumpingbeans-week-13-0c7e.md

       src = "img/video-placeholder.png"
       href = "/blog/jumpingbeans-week-13-0c7e"
-      alt = "Things you use to see yourself with" stretch = "cover"
+      alt = "Things you use to see yourself with" caption = "This submission contains a video.
+Please view the <a href=\"/blog/jumpingbeans-week-13-0c7e\">full post</a> to see it!" stretch = "cover"
 +++

 {{< fancybox path="img/jumpingbeans/2021-03-29+83503df741b0a25054f4e0aca1ec0685.mp4" file="img/jumpingbeans/2021-03-29+83503df741b0a25054f4e0aca1ec0685.mp4" caption="Placeholder thumbnail for a video work." >}}
+<p style="text-align: center">The above is an MP4 video link.
+Please click it to view the video!</p>

 Week 13: **Look At Me**.
 This art was lovingly created using: **MS paint /some online video compiler**.